C-Monaghan/C-Monaghan/README.md

 <h3 align="left"> About me</h3>

-- 🎓 I'm a PhD Student at <a href="https://www.data-science.ie">SFI Centre for Research Training in Foundations of Data Science</a>
+- 🎓 I'm a PhD researcher at <a href="https://www.data-science.ie">SFI Centre for Research Training in Foundations of Data Science</a>
-- 🧠 My work involves analysing the predictors and consequences of procrastination in older adults
+- 🧠 My work involves applying statistical models to the analyis of procrastination in older adults
 - 🌱 I’m currently working with R and occasionally Python

 <details>